 About 94% of crashes in the U.S. result from driver errors.

-The top driver errors that led to crashes in Oklahoma include the following:
+The top driver errors and causes that led to crashes in Oklahoma include the following:

 Failure to yield the right of way caused more crashes than any other cause in 2021.
 These errors happen at intersections when one driver fails to stop for another driver.
 They can also happen mid-block when someone in the left-turn lane fails to stop for oncoming traffic.